 Wrongful death could be prosecuted as a homicide if it happened in conjunction with a crime.
 Since many wrongful death cases are not homicides, they fall under the civil court realm.
 In a criminal case, the burden of proof is the prosecutor’s responsibility, who must prove guilt “beyond a reasonable doubt.”
 In a civil case, the plaintiff must prove liability “by a preponderance of the evidence.”

-In some cases, the civil proceeding can occur at the same time as criminal proceedings for the same death.
+In some cases, civil proceedings can occur at the same time as criminal proceedings for the same death.

 For a free legal consultation, call (404) 888-8888